Sculpture in the Indian subcontinent: Pala and Sena empires

 The Pala Empire ruled a large area in north and east India between the 8th and 12th centuries CE, mostly later inherited by the Sena Empire.
 During this time, the style of sculpture changed from "Post-Gupta" to a distinctive style that was widely influential in other areas and later centuries.
 Deity figures became more rigid in posture, very often standing with straight legs close together, and figures were often heavily loaded with jewellery; they very often have multiple arms, a convention allowing them to hold many attributes and display mudras.
 The typical form for temple images is a slab with a main figure, rather over half life-size, in very high relief, surrounded by smaller attendant figures, who might have freer tribhanga poses.
 Critics have found the style tending towards over-elaboration.
 The quality of the carving is generally very high, with crisp, precise detail.
 In east India, facial features tend to become sharp.

 Though the Pala monarchs are recorded as patronizing religious establishments in a general sense, their patronage of any specific work of art cannot be documented by the surviving evidence, which is mostly inscriptions.
 However, there are much larger numbers of images that are dated, as compared to other Indian regions and periods, helping greatly the reconstruction of stylistic development.

 Much larger numbers of smaller bronze groups of similar composition have survived than from previous periods.
 Probably the numbers produced were increasing.
 These were mostly made for domestic shrines of the well-off, and from monasteries.
 Gradually, Hindu figures come to outnumber Buddhist ones, reflecting the terminal decline of Indian Buddhism, even in east India, its last stronghold.

 Temples of Khajuraho

 Intricately carved sculptures on the exterior of one of the temples of Khajuraho.

 The temples of Khajuraho, a complex of Hindu and Jain temples, were constructed from the 9th to the 11th centuries by the Chandela dynasty.
 They are considered one of the best examples of Indian art and architecture.

 The temples have a rich display of intricately carved sculptures.
 While they are famous for their erotic sculptures, sexual themes cover less than a tenth of the temple sculpture.
-The sculptures depict various aspects the everyday life, mythical stories as well as symbolic display of various secular and spiritual values important in Hindu tradition.
+The sculptures depict various aspects of everyday life, mythical stories, as well as symbolic displays of various secular and spiritual values important in Hindu tradition.